All Products

 2. Understand the upgrade process and impacts

-• Upgrade procedure for an RDS instance that uses local SSDs: The major engine version of the secondary RDS instance is first upgraded.
-After the upgrade is complete, a primary/secondary switchover is performed.
-Then, the major engine version of the primary RDS instance is upgraded.
+• Upgrade process for RDS instances that use local SSDs: The system first upgrades the secondary RDS instance.
+After the upgrade is complete, the system performs a primary/secondary switchover and then upgrades the primary RDS instance.
 During the upgrade, your workloads are interrupted for 30 seconds to 1 minute.
 We recommend that you perform the upgrade during off-peak hours.

-3. Check instance and database configurations
+3. Check the instance and database configurations

-• Check available storage: Before a major engine version upgrade, make sure that sufficient storage is reserved for the upgrade.
-We recommend that you reserve more than 10 GB of storage.
+• Check the free space: Before the upgrade, make sure that your RDS instance has sufficient free space.
+We recommend that you reserve at least 10 GB of free space.

-• If you upgrade the major engine version of your RDS instance from MySQL 5.6 to MySQL 5.7 or from MySQL 5.7 to MySQL 8.0, you must also check the following information.
+• If you want to upgrade the major engine version from MySQL 5.6 to MySQL 5.7 or from MySQL 5.7 to MySQL 8.0, check the following items:

 Upgrade from MySQL 5.6 to MySQL 5.7